kernelci/tuxmake/README.md

 Optional.

-The `tools/perf` directory may be built.
+The `tools/perf` directory might be built.

 IN: